MennaEltrabilly/Face-Mask-Detection/README.md

 # Face-Mask-Detection
-This project uses deep learning models to detect face masks (94% accuracy) and classify garbage types using MobileNetV2.
+This project uses deep learning models to detect face masks with "mask detected" or "no mask detected".
 It includes a simple web GUI built with Gradio and deployed on Hugging Face for easy image uploads and real-time predictions.

+Results:
+The project proved 94% accuracy using 10 epochs as the optimized number of epochs

+Steps to follow while creating a similar project:

+1- Importing liberaries

+2-Model Building

+3- Model compiling

+4-Model training

+5-Model testing

 Data set used: https://www.kaggle.com/datasets/ashishjangra27/face-mask-12k-images-dataset/data